 Landing page experience is the third factor in Google’s quality score for an ad.
 It means having an attention-grabbing site that is easy to navigate.

 A Word About Extensions

 Google loves extensions in an ad.
 Extensions include things like phone numbers, addresses, or other similar links.
-Add extensions are proven to increase click through rates, so they should be automatically included in any ad on Google.
+Add extensions are proven to increase click-through rates, so they should be automatically included in an ad on Google.

 Let MosierData help you decipher your Google Ad Ranking and build your strategy.